 It is no secret that in today’s society, more and more people are taking recreational drugs.
 While there may be a growing trend of people defending the use of these drugs, there are some consequences and repercussions that people should take note of.
-Cannabis for instance has a few side effects that can be notable but usually mild.
-They can increase your pulse rate and decrease your blood pressure, give you bloodshot eyes, a dry mouth, give you an increased appetite, and occasional dizziness.
+Cannabis, for instance, has a few side effects that can be notable but usually mild.
+They can increase your pulse rate and decrease your blood pressure, give you bloodshot eyes, a dry mouth, an increased appetite, and occasional dizziness.

 Amphetamine is also a popular recreational drug.
 It is a stimulant which tends to act on the central nervous system and can increase the rate your heart beats.
 This lasts for about half an hour after you take the drug.
 A lot of people take this type of drug as it has the effect of making them feel an increase in confidence, sociability, and energy levels.
 These effects can last several hours and the person will feel hyperactive and wide awake.

 Another drug that is arguably more dangerous than most is heroin.
 Heroin, or diamorphine, is a variant of morphine, which happens to be an opiate.
 Heroin was once used as an alternative to morphine because it was first believed to be less addictive.
 This was not the case and now many know heroin to be a very powerful and dangerous drug.

 Although heroin is a very powerful painkiller, and many people will often say they have experienced exhilaration, euphoria, and a sense of well-being when taking it, the effects far outweigh any of those positive connotations people put on it.
 There are many different kinds of physical pain that can come from using heroin such as intense general pain throughout the body, nausea, stomach cramps, diarrhoea, shaking and twitching, and a strong urge to want the effects of heroin.